yandex-cloud/docs/en/compute/operations/vm-create/create-from-user-image.md

 - {{ TF }}

-   If you don't have {{ TF }}, [install it and configure the {{ yandex-cloud }} provider](../../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).
+   If you do not have {{ TF }}yet, [install it and configure the {{ yandex-cloud }} provider](../../../tutorials/infrastructure-management/terraform-quickstart.md#install-terraform).

    To create a VM from a custom image:

-   1. In the configuration file, describe the parameters of resources that you want to create:
+   1. In the configuration file, describe the parameters of the resources you want to create:

       ```
       resource "yandex_compute_instance" "vm-1" {